ferreum/mpv-skipsilence/README.md

 - Notice that extreme values of `ramp_exponent` tend to be less useful.
 It's recommended to keep the `ramp_exponent` around 0.9 for aggressive profiles.

+#### Lookahead

+The experimental lookahead option makes much higher maximum speed practical by gradually slowing down before the end of silence is reached.
+See the `lookahead`, `slowdown_ramp_*` and `margin_*` options.
+To maximize skipping speed, use a slowdown ramp that is as steep as possible without overshooting on slowdown. `margin_end` can help, but is usually not required.

 ### Profiles

 Mpv's profiles can be used to switch between different presets.
 Create profiles